THE UNRAVELLING

 Before We Begin

-There’s a softer way, steadier way forward — and we’ll find it together.
+You don’t have to rush your way out of it.
+There’s a steadier way forward — and we’ll find it together.

-Where It Started
+Where It Began

-I moved around a lot as a kid.
-A childhood shaped by divorce, emotional instability and alcoholism taught me early how to adapt.
-I learned how to read a room, track shifting mood, and become steady when things around felt uncertain.
-I was a sensitive, intuitive child — deeply attuned to what was felt, even when it wasn’t said.
+I moved around a lot growing up.
+Divorce, emotional instability, and alcoholism taught me early how to adapt quickly.
+I learned to read a room, track shifting moods, and become steady when things around felt uncertain.

 Without realizing it, I learned that connection — and safety — came from being needed.
 That my presence mattered most when it smoothed rather than disrupted.